rleber/bun/doc/file_format/file_format.md

 may occur.
 This signifies end of file.
 Additionally, it _may_ be the case (I have some doubt), that a word containing 0xf000 (Octal 0170000) may mark the end of some files.

-So far, I have encountered four types of files (there may well be others).
+So far, I have encountered five types of files (there may well be others).
 Each has a distinctively different content and format.
-These file types are:
+As discussed above, these file types are:
 - Text files
 - Huffman coded files
+- Huffman Plus format files
 - Freeze files
 - Executable files